mozgen/tomcat-openshift/README.md

 \<pending\> is NORMAL, use curl (or browser to port 32567) to test.

 # Quick demo
-The demo assumes that you have a running cluster and the corresponding $HOME/.kube/config
+The demo assumes that you have a running cluster and the corresponding $HOME/.kube/config and httpd with mod_proxy_balancer runing on the box.
 ```bash
 bash startdemo.sh
 ```